 In fact, the situation has developed so that with a large number of available LNG transshipment capacities in Russia and China, there are currently no direct opportunities for LHG supplies.
 Large terminals for LHG transshipment are concentrated in the south of China, and in Russia at the moment they are on the coast of the Black and Baltic Seas.
 The most famous and large ones are the terminals in the city of Temryuk "Maktren-Nafta", in the Taman port "OTEKO", 4 terminal in Kerch and the terminal belonging to the SIBUR holding for transshipment of oil products in Ust-Luga.

 The situation with the supply of Russian LPG to China is not easy.
-In July 2014, SIBUR started to deliver the first type of fuel to China from Russia - sent a test lot by rail.
-And at the end of August the company signed a contract with one of the Chinese consumers, which allowed to organize regular supplies of these products to the growing Chinese market.
+In July 2014, SIBUR was the first to supply this type of fuel to China from Russia - it sent a test batch by rail.
+And at the end of August, the company signed a contract with one of the Chinese consumers, which made it possible to organize regular supplies of these products to the growing Chinese market.
 Deliveries were made from the Nyagangazpererabotka plant by rail.
-The volume of deliveries at the first stage amounted to about 20 thousand tons per year with the prospect of further increase.
+The volume of supplies at the first stage amounted to about 20 thousand tons per year with the prospect of further increase.

 The specifics and complexity of the organization of this route are related to the lack of LPG transshipment points on the border between Russia and China.
 In this regard, the company decided to deliver in tank containers with their subsequent transportation on road platforms across China.
 "The organization of LPG supplies to China is the next step aimed at further expanding the sales markets for liquefied hydrocarbon gas in connection with the expected increase in LPG production," noted in 2014 in SIBUR.